gives a family a hand up instead of a hand out.

 how does it work?

-email@example.com for a Deconstruction Consultation.
-All items must be approved for removal by our deconstruction staff, be in re-sellable condition, and be donated to the ReStore upon removal.
+Step 1: Fill out the form below for a Deconstruction Consultation.
+All items must be approved for removal by our deconstruction staff, be in a re-sellable condition, and be donated to the ReStore upon removal.
 Please include photographs of the materials you would like removed.

 Step 2: Cabinets, countertops, and other items are removed by our experienced deconstruction staff.